codihuston/gairos/README-K8S.md

     See `k8s-dev/README.md` if you are operating in a different environment for additional instructions

+1. Initialize secure environment variables.
+You can do this in your bash profile (Linux) or user/machine-level environment variables (Windows)

+    1. `FONTAWESOME_NPM_AUTH_TOKEN=GET_KEY_FROM_REPO_OWNER`.

+    > NOTE: This is used to authenticate to the fontawesome pro registry, `and is required when building the client application.`

-1. Copy the contents of `server/.env-example` to:
+1. Copy the contents of...

-    1. `server/.env-development`

-    1. `server/.env-test`
+    1. `server/.env-example` to `server/.env-development` and `server/.env-test`

+    1. `client/.env-example` to `client/.env-development` and `client/.env-test`

     A few things to know about these files: